jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-19.md

 <sup>17</sup> When they had brought them forth abroad, he said:

 {{< l a="Enki" >}}
-Escape for thy life; look not behind thee, neither stay thou in all the plain; escape to the mountain, lest thou be consumed.
+Escape for your life; look not behind you, neither stay you in all the plain; escape to the mountain, lest you be consumed.
 {{< /l >}}